Dinan’s Top 5 Attractions

-The castle includes a keep – the Donjon de la Duchesse Anne (14c), the Tour de Coëtquen and the Porte du Guichet (13c).
+The castle includes a keep – the Donjon de la Duchesse Anne (14th century), the Tour de Coëtquen and the Porte du Guichet (13th century).
 A museum of local history is inside the 14th century keep and displays traditional Breton headdresses, paintings, sculptures and archeological artifacts.
 At the top you can get a panoramic view of Dinan and its surrounds.
 This is a great photo taking location.

 The Basilique St-Saveur is unique in Brittany in that it has a combination of Romanesque and Byzantine Styles as it was begun in the 12th century and not completed until the 16th.
 It was started by a knight who safely returned from a crusade against the Saracens to thank the Lord (Saveur) for protecting him.

-The Town Walls were built in the 13th century and strengthened by Francis I, Duke of Brittany in the 15th century and renovated in the 17th century.
+The town walls of Dinan were built in the 13th century and strengthened by Francis I, Duke of Brittany in the 15th century and renovated in the 17th century.
 There are six towers along the walls and from them you get a great view of the town and the Rance.

-The Rance River which now houses luxurious boats rather than cargo ships is worth an explore.
+The Rance River, which now houses luxurious boats rather than cargo ships, is worth an explore.
 The town’s massive walls are an impressive sight as you make your way down to the River.
 This River was the hub of trade over the centuries and even on an overcast day the walk along the river bank is an enjoyable activity.
 In summer it’s perfect to take a stroll with a delicious icecream in hand.

 PIN FOR LATER

 Check these great travel guides from Amazon if you want more information on Dinan, Saint Malo and other attractions in the north western region of France and our affiliate Disclosure Statement